robtaussig/useAutoSuggest/README.md

   // Important to map using useMemo so that
   // useAutoSuggest does not re-process the
   // data every time the component updates,
-  // as Array.map returns a new reference const previousTitles = useMemo(() => {
+  // as Array.map returns a new reference. const previousTitles = useMemo(() => {
     return todos.map(({ title }) => title);
   }, [todos]);